FLY SAFE & SMOOTH

 So what is it, how do you use it and why?
 Let’s say “Sight Picture” is what everything outside the airplane looks like in relation to the airplane as viewed by you

-Well remember we are in a tail wheel type airplane and most of them have limited if any forward visibility.
+remember we are in a tail wheel type airplane and most of them have limited if any forward visibility.
 There is no use to try to look where you can’t see!
 You don’t

 need to see over the nose to fly an airplane.
 Charles Lindbergh went all the way across the big pond without being able to see straight ahead!
 But you do have to

-have to learn were to look and how so you can “see” to taxi, take off, approach and land a blind airplane.
+learn were to look and how so you can “see” to taxi, take off, approach and land a blind airplane.
 Sight picture is used in all airplanes of every type when you fly.

-What makes it different in a blind airplane is you can not look directly were you want to go (over the nose) so you have to use the peripheral vision
+What makes it different in a blind airplane is you can not look directly were you want to go (over the nose) so you have to use the peripheral vision capability of your

 Let’s just pretend to go around the pattern once and see how this works.
 First you strap in at a comfortable height in the cockpit.
 Always try to make it the same